the-known-anon/Hello-world/README.md

 # Hello-world
-This is akku.
+This is my first program.
-I like node.js.I like this and that.
+so hello world.